Russell-Ryan/pyLINEAR/docs/README.md

 f160w_drz.fits    hst_wfc3_f160w
 f125w_drz.fits    hst_wfc3_f125w
 ```
-*If only one row is specified, then the initial guess of the spectrum will be set by assuming f<sub>&lambda;</sub> equal to the brightness measured in the one row.
+*If only one row is specified, then the initial guess of the spectrum will be set by assuming a flat f<sub>&lambda;</sub> equal to the brightness measured in the one row.
 If multiple rows are specified, then the initial spectrum is interpolated from the collection of photometry.  __In either case, the image in the first row specifies the extraction weights.__*

 *I have provided a few broadband filters commonly used with HST/ACS and HST/WFC3, they are specified in [pylinear/synthphot/filters.py](https://github.com/Russell-Ryan/pyLINEAR/blob/master/pylinear/synthphot/filters.py "filters.py").
 It is trivial to update this file and include additional files.*